Alice Loxton: Honours

 In November 2024, Loxton's Eighteen, a study of eighteen historical figures at the age of eighteen, gained the Blackwell's Book of the Year Award for 2024.
 A Blackwell's representative commented: "Playful but authoritative history is a genre which Alice Loxton is speedily making her own."

+Personal life

+Loxton was born in Ipswich and now lives in London.